Now Joseph, a Levite of Cyprian birth, who was also called Barnabas by the apostles (which translated means Son of Encouragement) . . .Acts 4:36

 or he who exhorts, in his exhortation . . .Romans 12:8a NASB

 παράκλησις, paráklēsis, is a Greek word for which we have no exact English word so it’s translated in various ways.
 In the above verses encourage and exhort are used.
 The roots of this word explain the rich meaning it has.
 It’s a compound word of two other Greek words, “para, to the side, kaleō, to call.”2 It’s “primarily a calling to one’s side, and so to one’s aid.”3

 Calling to one’s side to help.
 Jesus calls the Holy Spirit the Paraclētos in John chapters 14, 15, and 16.
 The NASB translates the word as Helper.
 You may be familiar with the KJV translation, Comforter.
 In 1 John 2:1, John uses the word to describe Jesus, and in that verse it’s translated as Advocate.

-In God’s loving provision there are those within the church, such as Barnabas, to whom he has given the spiritual gift of parakalōn, translated above in Romans 12:8 as exhorting.
+In God’s loving provision for His children there are those within the church, such as Barnabas, to whom He has given the spiritual gift of paráklēsis.
 This doesn’t mean those with this spiritual gift have the authority of the Holy Spirit nor are they more spiritual than other Christians.
-Spiritual gifts are given by God—they are not of ourselves— we are stewards.
+Spiritual gifts are given by God—they are not of ourselves.
 We have been entrusted with spiritual gifts for the specific purpose of service.
-(See my post, Ministry).
+(Ministry).

 In a sermon on Romans 12:8, John MacArthur explains this gift: